voltcode/AkkaNetSamples/Cluster/README.md

 ## Technical explanation

-There are two projects that form the cluster.
+There are two node types that form the cluster.

 1. The battleship is the cluster's seed node.
 It is the node to which other nodes join.
 2. Tie fighter is a non-seed node.

 The cluster is configured (App.config) to require a minimum of 3 tie-fighters in addition to the battleship to be formed.

 Another aspect of this sample is that routing is enabled.
-The battleship sits on different node than tie fighters and is able to route messages to them without much extra hassle.
+The battleship sits on different node than tie fighters and is able to route messages to them without extra hassle.

 ### Actors